Eovist Patient Information Including Side Effects

 - feeling unusually hot; or

-- cold feeling, pain, or mild burning around the IV needle when the medicine is injected.
+- cold feeling, warmth, pain, bruising, swelling, or burning where the medicine was injected.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.